yordanoskeflinkiel/NoteTaking/README.md

 # Welcome to My First C++ GUI Application: Note Taker (Beta)
 Hello!
-This is the first beta version of my simple yet effective C++ GUI application, designed to enhance your note-taking experience.
+This is the first beta version of my simple yet effective C++ GUI application.
 While this project is still in development, I wanted to share the progress and gather feedback to improve it.
 Here’s what you can do with the application currently:

 Features: